 Seventh-day Adventist Faith and Values.
 Students attending Andrews University soon learn that our Seventh-day Adventist faith and values set us apart.
 Our distinctive Christian perspective, guided by our understanding of Scripture, informs our faith as well as our practice.
-This becomes evident as students encounter the observance of a day of rest and worship, wholesome recreational and entertainment choices, an emphasis on healthful living, concern for others through local and global service, the care of dedicated staff and professors, and a hopeful view of the present and future as found in Jesus Christ.
+This becomes evident as students encounter a seventh-day Sabbath of rest and worship, wholesome recreational and entertainment choices, an emphasis on healthful living, concern for others through local and global service, the care of dedicated staff and professors, and a hopeful view of the present and future as found in Jesus Christ.

 Campus Ministries.
-Located in the Campus Center, Campus Ministries exists to help you experience your God-given purpose and accomplishes this mission in three ways: Inreach (on-campus ministry), Outreach (local off-campus ministry) and Student Missions.
-Recently Campus Ministries has been privileged to take steps to raise the level of support for ministry on campus, including a recently renovated space that's difficult to miss!
+Located in the Campus Center, Campus Ministries exists to help you experience your God-given purpose and accomplishes this mission in three ways: Inreach (on-campus ministry), Outreach (local off-campus ministry) and Student Missions (short and long-term, domestic and international trips).
+Campus Ministries serves as a place for the planning and implementation of ministries.
+Campus Ministries leads Weeks-of-Spiritual-Emphasis, Higher Ground Undergraduate Sabbath School, Fusion vespers, Power Pac weekends, chapels, Easter Passion Play, outreach in the local communities, shortterm mission trips to places like Honduras and Peru, mentors students, and prepares engaged couples for marriage. has been privileged to take steps to raise the level of support for ministry on campus, including a recently renovated space that's difficult to miss!
 It serves as a place for the planning of improvements to existing ministries such as Fusion Vespers, Outreach in the local communities, and short-term mission trips to places like Honduras and Peru.
-Out of this station, Campus Ministries also leads worships in both dorms weekly, mentors students, and preparing engaged couples for marriage.
-Every year, Campus Ministries helps sponsor the Easter Passion Play, a walking depiction of Christ's last moments on this earth with a climatic concluding scene, the resurrection of Christ.
 Campus Ministries encourages new ministry growth-students make ministry happen!
 Realizing that we are all given different gifts, they invite students to seek God's plan for their lives through ministry involvement.
+To learn more, visit: www.andrews.edu/life/spiritual or call 269-471-3211.